On Magnetic Forces and Work: The Dynamics of a Relativistic Elementary Dipole

-where $j^{\nu}=j_{\textrm{e}}^{\nu}+\partial_{\mu}M^{\mu\nu}$ is the particle's overall current density and where the interaction term in the final line ensures that extremizing the action with respect to the electromagnetic gauge field $A_{\mu}$ yields the Maxwell equations in their usual form.
+where $F_{\mu\nu}\defeq\partial_{\mu}A_{\nu}-\partial_{\nu}A_{\mu}$ is the standard Faraday tensor and $j^{\nu}=j_{\textrm{e}}^{\nu}+\partial_{\mu}M^{\mu\nu}$ is the particle's total current density \eqref{eq:ElemDipoleTotalCurrentDensity}.
+The interaction term in the final line ensures that extremizing the action functional with respect to the electromagnetic gauge field $A_{\mu}$ yields the Maxwell equations in their usual form, with unmodified homogeneous equations $\nabla\dotprod\vec B=0$ and $\nabla\crossprod\vec E=-\partial\vec B/\partial t$, and with the charge and current densities appearing in the inhomogeneous Maxwell equations determined by \eqref{eq:ElemDipoleTotalCurrentDensity}.
 The first line in this action functional ($S_{\textrm{particle}}$) is fixed by group theory, the second line ($S_{\textrm{field}}$) defines the vacuum in the pure Maxwell theory, and the third line ($S_{\textrm{int}}$) provides the canonical coupling between the particle and the electromagnetic field in a manner consistent with the Maxwell equations and the particle's features as laid out in the previous section.

 After an integration by parts, we can write the interaction term in the final line as